gridgain/ml-python-api/python/docs/readme.rst

 ::

-$ git clone git@github.com:apache/ignite.git
+$ git clone git@github.com:gridgain/ml-python-api.git
-$ cd ignite/modules/ml/python
+$ cd python
 $ pip install -e .

 This will install the repository version of *ggml* into your environment in so-called “develop” or “editable” mode.
 You may read more about `editable installs`_ in the pip manual.